 - Gamekeeper’s thumb (a.k.a., “skiers thumb”).

 With the exception of concussion, regenerative medicine procedures can be helpful in treating all the injuries on the list.
-In fact, both PRP and stem cell therapy are excellent for musculoskeletal injuries in which connective tissues have been strained or damaged.
+In fact, both PRP and total nucleated cell therapy are excellent for musculoskeletal injuries in which connective tissues have been strained or damaged.
 This reality should be part of the doctor’s marketing message.

 Advising Before and After Injury

 Knowing the propensity for certain kinds of injuries during the winter months is good, but that does not help doctors better market regenerative medicine services.
 We advise doctors to speak with their clients before and after injury.
-In both instances, making them aware of PRP and stem cell therapies is a good idea.
+In both instances, making them aware of PRP and total nucleated cell therapies is a good idea.